 This briefing explores how fighting rural depopulation requires an understanding of the root causes in a deep and systematic way, that solutions will require more than earmarked investments and industrial deals, and both rural and urban local authorities can benefit from exploring partnerships.

-Our new monthly housing and planning round up includes government announcements, latest housing and planning news, major reports and ongoing consultation documents.
-This month’s ‘big issue’ is the private rented sector.
+The August round-up includes government announcements, latest statistics, major reports and ongoing consultation documents.
+This month’s ‘big issue’ is social housing.

 Numbers of knife and offensive weapon offences have risen to their highest level for nearly a decade, with the number of cases dealt with by the criminal justice system up by more than a third since 2015.
 The Offensive Weapons Act gained Royal Assent in May 2019.
 Can it work?

 The Government has responded to the House of Commons Health and Social Care Committee report, First 1000 days of life, outlining a range of initiatives.
 MPs have debated the response: there remains some way to go to achieve an integrated strategy for children in the first two years of life.